FTDS-assignment-bay/p2-final-project-ftds-022-rmt-group-002/README.md

 By following these steps, users will be able to navigate your application and utilize its features seamlessly.

 ## Conclusion
+With "Gold Seeker," users can easily predict gold prices for the next 3 months and receive recommendations from trusted e-commerce stores, helping them make informed investment decisions and save money.
+The business impact includes increased user satisfaction, potential business partnerships, and data-driven decision-making that can drive the success and growth of the application.

 ## Further Recommendations
 ## Meet our team
 * Syechrifanka Yoffi Adrian | [LinkedIn](https://www.linkedin.com/in/yoffieraka/) | [Github](https://github.com/yoffieraka)